Healing Trauma with EMDR & Accelerated Resolution Therapy (ART)

 Reduce emotional intensity tied to past events

-Resolve triggers that affect daily life
+Resolve daily triggers that affect daily life

 Shift negative self-beliefs rooted in trauma